 The first section is all about the basic commands that you would learn during your first encoutering with Git in any other tutorial.
 It is crucial since they are the ones that you'll use tons of time and that should become reflexes.
+Rather than giving you an unordered list of things you need to know, the tutorial is built so as to reproduce the usual steps of code development in a team.

-If you've already been using Git for at least one or two months, you can go fast on that one, cherry-pick the subsections that are new to you, or go straight into the second section, about branching models and collaborating.
+If you've already been using Git for at least one or two months, you can go fast on that one, cherry-pick the subsections that are new to you, or go straight into the second and third sections, about branching models and successful collaboration as a team working with git.